barkprotocol/nft-marketplace/README.md

 - **User Profiles**: View owned NFTs and transaction history
 - **Wallet Integration**: Supports Solflare, Metamask, Phantom, and Backpack
 - **Responsive Design**: Built with Tailwind CSS and Shadcn/ui components

 ---

+## NFT Staking System

+The BARK NFT Staking System allows users to stake their NFTs, earn rewards in fungible tokens, and interact with the Solana blockchain through a simple, user-friendly web interface built with Next.js and TypeScript.

+This system supports Solana wallet integrations (e.g., Phantom, Solflare, Backpack) and utilizes the Solana Web3.js library to manage blockchain interactions.
+The architecture is designed to be scalable, modular, and highly interactive, offering features such as staking NFTs, claiming rewards, and wallet integration.

+---